dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 35 Phase 2s: Implementation of module2c for post aggregate registry analysis using scan analysis of module2 gitlab console logs (later will be used for ML lifecycle) and synthetic post install futures crash testing.

-- UPdate part 36 Phase 2t: Implemenaton of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads
+- UPdate part 36 Phase 2t: Implementation of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads

 ## A note on the STATUS_TAGS: